 Section 3-35 of The Saskatchewan Employment Act prohibits the employer from taking discriminatory action if the worker:

-- Gives information to an OHC, OHS representative, occupational health officer, or a radiation health officer.
+- gives information to an OHC, OHS representative, an occupational health officer or a radiation health officer.

 Steps for filing a discriminatory action complaint:

-- Contact the Harassment & Discriminatory Action Prevention Unit with the Occupational Health and Safety Division.
+- Contact the Harassment and Discriminatory Action Prevention Unit in the Occupational Health and Safety Branch.

 - An intake coordinator will assess the situation and determine if the complaint is considered a discriminatory action case pursuant to Part III of The Saskatchewan Employment Act.

 - If the situation is considered as a discriminatory action case, a questionnaire will be sent to the complainant.

 - The complainant will complete the questionnaire and return it to the Occupational Health and Safety Branch.
 The supervisor of the unit will review and assign the case to an officer as necessary.

 - If it is determined that the complaint is not valid or does not fall within the legislation, the supervisor will give written notice to the complainant that the branch will not proceed.